What does it mean to be a successful person?

 Now that you know the top 31 traits of successful people, which ones reminded you of someone — or of your own approach to life?

-You have it in you.
+You have it in you to create a successful life on your own terms.
 It’s just a matter of making the best use of your gifts.
 Keep learning, and keep stepping outside your comfort zone.

 One thing at a time, though.
 Do something you can do.
 And do it today.